Do It Yourself Ceramic Coating , Or Should I Hire A Professional Car Detailer?

 Is DIY Ceramic Coating Worth It?

 It is worth it if you wanna save money while still giving your vehicle some level of paint protection.
 In most cases, a properly applied DIY coating can provide protection for 6 months to 2 years.
-It helps shield the paint from dirt, contaminants, and UV exposure.
+It shields the paint from dirt, contaminants, and UV exposure.

 DIY Ceramic Coating vs Professional Ceramic Coating

-DIY is a cheaper option but it won’t last long or even give a shiny look.
-Professional ceramic coating provides a higher level of durability and finish.
+DIY is a cheaper option, but it won’t last long or even give a shiny look.
+Professional ceramic coating offers greater durability and a superior finish.
 Because trained detailers work through paint correction, they use stronger coating formulas.

 Rather than those, it also differs in other levels too, like: